alvinng4/Gravity-Simulator/README.md

 ```

 ### Image scale
-All the images of the gravitational objects are scaled by some ratio for better visibility.
+All the images of the gravitational objects are scaled by some factor for better visibility.
 You can change the scale by the following commands:
 ```
 python3 gravity_sim -i <sun_img_scale> <obj_img_scale>
 ```